ale-kokyewmeng/rainbow-contact-center/README.md

 * Rainbow currently allow one-to-one chat/audio calls and group chat/audio calls.
 * In Rainbow, groups are called bubbles (please see Rainbow documentation)
 * You can dynamically create bubbles and add particpants to the bubble via the API

+## <a id="3rdparty"></a> Can we use other 3rd party APIs?
+Please check with me first if you intend to use other 3rd party API.

 ## <a id="tags"></a> Who assign the skill tags to the agents?
 Are agents allowed to edit their own skill tags?
 Normally, skill tags of each agent are set by the contact center manager/supervisor.
 It is good to have a simple admin panel to assign skill tags to agents, but this is not compulsory.
 You may hardcode the skill tags of the agents too.